 Talk to one of our friendly and experienced team on 01582 514000

-Those applying to enter the UK as Representatives of an Overseas Business, either as Sole Representatives or Media Representatives (when they represent a Media organisation) may bring their Partner and children under the age of 18 to the UK.
+Those applying to enter the UK as Media Representatives may bring their Partner and children under the age of 18 to the UK.

-This visa can be extended and after five years those in this Immigration category may be eligible to apply for Indefinite Leave to Remain (ILR).
+Persons who have been in the UK on the Representative of an Overseas Business route for five years may be eligible to apply for Indefinite Leave to Remain (ILR).
 If you require assistance with a Representative of an Overseas Business visa, extension or ILR, please contact our Immigration Department.